 - Automatic feed to the machine and automatic ejection and the operator is only watching the machine

-- Automatic feed and automatic ejection and the machine is self-monitoring itself with an Andon light showing the status of the machine, meaning that an operator can watch many machines at the same time
+- Automatic feed and automatic ejection and that the machine is self-monitoring itself with an Andon light showing the status of the machine, meaning that an operator can watch many machines at the same time

 And as we can see, the thinking behind Jidoka is the important aspect, not Jidoka or autonomation itself.
 The thinking is to find and solve any problem as fast as possible, which is valid for any context, not only production.
-Instead contexts that are complex, like product development, will give considerably more symptoms depending on human flexibility trying to fix the symptoms, if we not solve our problems directly.
+Instead, contexts that are complex, like product development, will give considerably more symptoms depending on human flexibility trying to fix the symptoms, if we not solve our problems directly.

 A clear implementation of Jidoka cannot only be seen in production, another good example is testing of software, where we during the last decades has gone from only manual testing, test case by test case, to today’s continuous day-and-night-testing of new code.
 This means that an alert is immediate if a test case fails, and the problem-solving can start directly.